-These are just a few of the factors that contribute to the high cost of CBD products.
+These are just a few factors contributing to the high cost of CBD products.
 It’s essential to keep in mind that not all CBD products are created equal, and the price can vary greatly depending on the quality and purity of the product.

-When choosing a CBD product, it’s essential to consider the cost in relation to its quality and the benefits it provides.
+When choosing a CBD product, it’s essential to consider the cost of its quality and its benefits.

 What are the key factors affecting the cost of CBD products?